MikroElektronika/mikrosdk_click_v2/clicks/thunderemu/README.md

 ## Example Description

-> This example demonstrates the use of Thunder EMU click board by generating CLOSE, MID, or FAR range thunder signal depending on the click push-buttons state.
+> This example demonstrates the use of Thunder EMU Click board by generating CLOSE, MID, or FAR range thunder signal depending on the Click push-buttons state.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c